How to prepare your home for winter

 White man checking the thermostat

-Prepare your garden for winter weather
+Preparing the outside of your home for winter weather

 If you have trees in your garden, trim them before bad weather hits.